-Choosing the wood finish on your kitchen cabinets is a big decision.
-The wood finish creates a huge influence on the room and you want to be happy with a wood species you’ll be seeing a great deal of for a long time.
-One important point is that you don’t need to have an exact match on the wood of your cabinets and the wood or coloring of your furniture.
+Choosing the wood finish or color or your kitchen cabinets is a big decision.
+Our all-wood RTA kitchen cabinets come in birch or maple construction but feature an array of facing styles and colors.
+Discover white and off-white kitchen cabinets that create looks from farmhouse to coastal or explore our dark cabinets to find luxury looks at affordable price points.
+You don’t need to have an exact match on the wood or color of your cabinets and the wood or coloring of your furniture.
 In most cases, you can start by matching the undertones to avoid having too much of a monochromatic look.
-If the kitchen cabinets contain a hint of red undertones, light coloring, or a richer color, pull from that for choosing your chairs, tables, and other kitchen or dining room furniture.
+If you have black kitchen cabinets that contain a hint of red or blue undertones or hint of lighter color, pull from that for choosing your chairs, tables, and other kitchen or dining room furniture.

-Choose a dominant or aesthetic color from your kitchen to highlight with your furniture.
-For example, if you have black countertops and appliances in your kitchen, choose furniture with a black or dark color to complement it.
-Black or dark grey top for a dining room table as well as chairs will look great with your kitchen.
+Choose a dominant or aesthetic color from your kitchen to coordinate with your furniture.
+For example, if you have sage kitchen cabinets and stainless steel appliances in your kitchen, choose furniture with a dark or bold color to complement it.
+Or, choose furniture in neutrals to create a breezy feel to the space.
 Matching your appliances and kitchen cabinet accents with the rest of the furniture in the room allows the small details to pop.